The 2019 International Women’s Day theme is think equal, build smart and innovate for change.

 We also celebrate the people we call our Game Changers for Gender Equality – hundreds of proud allies who set a positive example for all.
 Among these inspiring employees are UK-based Marta, who founded our thriving Women in Tech network.
 There’s also Kenya-based Michael whose efforts to challenge outdated biases in recruitment at our tea plantations have seen the proportion of women in senior roles surge from 12% to 32% and rising in the past two years.
 Meanwhile US-based Nathalie launched a mentoring programme for women of colour in our Supply Chain function, helping several to advance in their careers.

-Meanwhile, Dove Men+Care last year announced its purpose to champion paternity leave for all fathers and all families.
+Meanwhile, Dove Men+Care last year announced its purpose to for all fathers and all families.
 The brand’s advertising celebrates the experience of taking paternity leave and how men, and those they care for, have benefited.

 Dove Men+Care has also created a digital hub to equip men with guidance about claiming paternity leave, and has established a council of advisers, partners and experts to conduct proprietary research.
 In response, Unilever has changed its own global secondary carers leave policy and will provide a minimum of three weeks’ paid leave.